gu-ma/docker-server-utils/readme.md

 ## Usage

-* Add your authenticaion token and adjust the tunnels in `ngrok/ngrok.yml`
+* Add your authentication token and adjust the tunnels in `ngrok/ngrok.yml`
-* Change the hf cache directory in `docker-compose.yml` for the service `jupyter`
+* Change the hf cache directory in `.env` if needed
 * `docker compose up --build -d`

 ## Additional setup